François-Xavier Verschave

-François-Xavier Verschave (28 October 1945, in Lille – 29 June 2005, in Villeurbanne) was primarily known as one of the founders of the French NGO Survie ("Survival"), over which he presided since 1995, and as coiner of the term Françafrique, an expression for France's neocolonialism, a specific type of neocolonialism which has been imposed upon the former colonies of the French Empire by France.
+François-Xavier Verschave (28 October 1945 – 29 June 2005) was primarily known as one of the founders of the French NGO Survie ("Survival"), over which he presided since 1995, and as coiner of the term Françafrique, an expression for France's neocolonialism, a specific type of neocolonialism which has been imposed upon the former colonies of the French Empire by France.

 Verschave also researched the concept of global public goods and the economic theories of famous historian Fernand Braudel.
 Survie was created in 1983 by the Manifeste des 54 prix Nobel ("Manifesto of 54 Nobel Prizes") as an NGO advocating against underdevelopment.

 Biography

 An economist by training, François-Xavier Verschave was responsible from 1983 for economic policy and employment policy at Saint-Fons municipality, located in the suburbs of Lyon.
 President of Survie since 1995, he was also editor of its monthly newsletter Billets d'Afrique et d'ailleurs.

+Verschave died on June 29, 2005, four months after being diagnosed with pancreatic cancer.